Office of Literature and Art of Resistance

-The Office of Literature and Art of Resistance or Resistance's Office of Literature and Art of the Artistic Sect is a governmental institution in Iran.
-It began its activities in December 1988 during the Artistic Sect of the Islamic Republic.
-It's a branch of the Islamic Development Organization, and it collects, compiles, and publishes literary, artistic, historical, research works.
+The Office of Literature and Art of Resistance (دفتر ادبیات و هنر مقاومت) also known as Resistance's Office of Literature and Art of the Artistic Sect is a government institution in Iran. established in December 1988 during The Artistic Sect of the Islamic Republic as a branch of the Islamic Development Organization.
+It collects, compiles, and publishes literary, artistic, historical, research works.

 History

 The organization began its activities in December 1988.
-Its activities include book publishing in the "Artistic Sect of the Islamic Republic" complex.
-It also compiles and publishes literary, artistic, and research works; as well as memoirs left behind by the Iranian people's eight-year defense period of the "Iran-Iraq War".
+Its activities include book publishing in the Artistic Sect of the Islamic Republic complex.
+It also compiles and publishes literary, artistic, and research works; as well as memoirs left behind by the Iranian people's eight-year defense period of the Iran–Iraq War.

-The organization has produced a collection of "565 book titles" and "5 quarterly issues".
+The organization has produced a collection of 565 book titles and 5 quarterly issues.
 It has also published programs and expert opinions, lectures and interviews.

 Many of the office's works have been met with public acclaim and have been republished over the years.
 The organization has also received various awards and certificates of appreciation from various circles, festivals, and ceremonies.